breuerfelix/dotfiles/README.md

 # my dotfiles

+## editor

+i use a separate repository for my neovim config. it can be found [here](https://github.com/breuerfelix/feovim)!

 ## installation

-the installation instructions are *not* updated for my flake version.
+the installation instructions are *not* updated for my flake version!!

 ### macos